 It’s important to consider these factors and your individual circumstances before deciding on a Qantas credit card.
 Otherwise, you may also want to consider getting a debit card that earns Qantas Points, such as the Bankwest Qantas Transaction account or Qantas Cash prepaid debit MasterCard.

 How to apply for a Qantas Frequent Flyer credit card

 Follow these steps to quickly and easily apply for your next Qantas Frequent Flyer credit card.

 - Compare.
-Weigh up the features of several Qantas Frequent Flyer credit cards to find one that suits your needs.
+Use the reviews on finder and weigh up the features of several Qantas Frequent Flyer credit cards to find one that suits your needs.